MithrilJS/mithril.js/ospec/README.md

 Ospec doesn't work when installed globally.
 Using global scripts is generally a bad idea since you can end up with different, incompatible versions of the same package installed locally and globally.

+If you're using a recent version of npm (v5+), you can use run `npx ospec` from your project folder.

-To work around this limitation, you can use [`npm-run`](https://www.npmjs.com/package/npm-run) which enables one to run the binaries of locally installed packages.
+Otherwise, to work around this limitation, you can use [`npm-run`](https://www.npmjs.com/package/npm-run) which enables one to run the binaries of locally installed packages.

 ```
 npm install npm-run -g